 This is the WebView problem, and it is the main reason most focus tools quietly fail.
 Modern apps rarely send you to Chrome anymore — they open links in a WebView, a stripped-down browser running inside the host app.

 Since you can't filter inside a WebView, SafeGuard does not try.
-Instead it watches for the moment an in-app browser or WebView opens and closes the offending app.
-The escape hatch simply shuts — and the only path left to the web is your real browser, SafeSurf, where your content filtering actually applies.
+Instead it watches for the moment an in-app browser or WebView opens.
+SafeGuard lets you choose which apps to block webviews in — so risky apps like social media get closed, while safe apps like Gmail can keep their embedded browser.
+It doesn't block all WebViews because that would break apps — just prevents it as an escape hatch.
+The escape route closes only where needed — and the only path left to the web is your real browser, SafeSurf, where your content filtering actually applies.

 This runs as a Device Owner on official, built-in APIs — no VPN tunnel, no battery tax, and no VPN slot consumed.

-On-device filtering, a lockable Private DNS, Device Owner lockdown and a built-in delay timer — no VPN, no battery tax.
-Free during the open beta.
+On-device filtering, a lockable Private DNS, Device Owner lockdown and a built-in delay timer — no VPN, no battery tax. ₪20/month per device, SafeGuard included free.